deanturpin/thoughts-on-software-dev/readme.md

 ```

 # Semicolons in JavaScript
-I started dropping semicolons in JavaScript but both Greasemonkey editors
+I started dropping semicolons in JavaScript but the default Greasemonkey
-(Firefox and Chrome) complain a lot about this so I've returned to using them
+editors in Firefox and Chrome complain a lot about this so I've returned to
-again.
+using them again.

+# Use the defaults
+I try to use the defaults wherever possible.
+Unless it's something I do so
+often that the added maintenance of straying from the path is justifiable.

 ```js
 // Periodically check reload checkbox state